 Living in a big city can have its conveniences when running a quick errand or going out to a local restaurant, but what about when you need to get away from the hustle and bustle and enjoy a peaceful hike.

-The Saint Louis area offers just that, which is why we’ve put together a list of 10 hikes within two hours of St. Louis that will get you outside to enjoy the great outdoors.
+The Saint Louis area offers just that, which is why we’ve put together a list of 19 hikes near St. Louis, all within two hours of downtown, that will get you outside to enjoy the great outdoors.
 There are hiking trails for all skill levels, so let’s explore some of the best hikes in Missouri – and one in Illinois, of course.

 Find one that best suits your abilities and say #hellotrail.